 Field Sobriety Tests

-To help assess a person’s level of intoxication, the National Highway Traffic Safety Administration has developed several standardized field sobriety tests.
-Some commonly used ones include:
+To determine a person’s level of intoxication, the National Highway Traffic Safety Administration has developed standardized field sobriety tests.
+These tests include a range of commonly used methods:

 - Reciting the alphabet